Steps to Anger Management

 “Please stop making me angry.”

-The above sentences are used by us when we are angry.
-The tone used to convey our thoughts show the intensity of our aggressive behavior, and the message is passed that we are mad.
+We use the above sentences when we are angry.
+The tone used to convey our thoughts shows the intensity of our aggressive behavior, and the message is passed that we are mad.

-Anger is the mixture of many other negative feelings like being, Annoyed, Irritated, Frustrated, Insulted, Harassed, Betrayed, Disgusted, and Furious, etc. Unfortunately, we cannot show all these feelings independently, and Anger is noticed.
+Anger is the mixture of many other negative feelings like being Annoyed, Irritated, Frustrated, Insulted, Harassed, Betrayed, Disgusted, and Furious.
+Unfortunately, we cannot show all these feelings independently, and Anger is noticed.
 Therefore, it becomes necessary for each one of us to understand the cause of Anger and try to deal with it.

 For example :

-Instead of dealing with Anger directly, try to identify the shadow feeling behind the cause."
+Instead of dealing with Anger directly, identify the shadow feeling behind the cause."

-“Humans experience a wide range of emotions, and Anger is one of them; however, Anger has a bad reputation because it may harm self or others if not appropriately channelized.
-Moreover, chronic and frequent Anger can impair an individual’s physical, psychological and social health along with their relationship with others.
+“Humans experience a wide range of emotions, and anger is one of them; however, anger has a bad reputation because it may harm oneself or others if not appropriately channeled.
+Moreover, chronic and frequent Anger can impair an individual’s physical, psychological, and social health and relationships with others.

 Anger management is a process wherein an individual learns to understand the message behind one’s emotions and express them more healthily without losing control.